 With offline tool presetting, manufacturers get more for less.

-Perhaps most importantly, replacing an on-machine setting system allows your machine tool’s spindles never need to stop turning and it can be left alone to get on with the job it was intended to do – making parts.
+Perhaps most importantly, replacing an on-machine setting system means your machine tool’s spindles never need to stop turning.
+It can be left alone to get on with the job it was intended to do – making parts.

 Today’s advanced range of ZOLLER solutions give investors more bang for their buck due to their connectivity benefits and compatibility with the ‘smart factories’ of Industry 4.0.